 - Do you want to sleep in one place, a different place each night, or somewhere between these two options?

-You might also like to consider our ‘multi-centre’ walks in France which offer a mix of straight-line and circular walking, meaning you do not change accommodation every day.
+You might also like to consider our ‘multi-centre’ walks in France which offer a mix of straight-line and circular walking.
+This avoids changing accommodation every day.
+Furthermore, morning and end-of-afternoon transfers are often used to get you into position or back to base.
 Luggage transfers still form part of the package and the circular walks generally offer options to suit your needs on the day.

 We do not offer pure ‘single centre’ tours as you do not really require our input if you just wish to hire a gite and walk around its hinterland.
-Moreover, if you know of one location with four or five great days’ walking around it, we would love to hear about it.”
+Moreover, if you know of one location with four or five great days’ walking around it, we would love to hear where it is!”

 Finally, you may also like the idea of our eco-friendly tours by rail, which are ‘circular walks’ linked together by rail travel.
 You can learn more about this here.